xpack/web-doxygen/website/docs/api/classes/translatoresperanto.md

-<p>When defining a translator class for the new language, follow the description in the documentation.
-One of the steps says that you should copy the <a href="/web-doxygen/docs/api/files/src/translator-en-h">translator_en.h</a> (this) file to your translator_xx.h new file.
+When defining a translator class for the new language, follow the description in the documentation.
+One of the steps says that you should copy the <a href="/web-doxygen/docs/api/files/src/translator-en-h">translator\_en.h</a> (this) file to your translator\_xx.h new file.
 Your new language should use the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class as the base class.
 This means that you need to implement exactly the same (pure virtual) override methods as the <a href="/web-doxygen/docs/api/classes/translatorenglish">TranslatorEnglish</a> does.
-Because of this, it is a good idea to start with the copy of <a href="/web-doxygen/docs/api/classes/translatorenglish">TranslatorEnglish</a> and replace the strings one by one.</p>
+Because of this, it is a good idea to start with the copy of <a href="/web-doxygen/docs/api/classes/translatorenglish">TranslatorEnglish</a> and replace the strings one by one.

-<p>It is not necessary to include "translator.h" or "translator_adapter.h" here.
+It is not necessary to include "translator.h" or "translator\_adapter.h" here.
 The files are included in the <a href="/web-doxygen/docs/api/files/src/language-cpp">language.cpp</a> correctly.
 Not including any of the mentioned files frees the maintainer from thinking about whether the first, the second, or both files should be included or not, and why.
-This holds namely for localized translators because their base class is changed occasionally to adapter classes when the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class changes the interface, or back to the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class (by the local maintainer) when the localized translator is made up-to-date again.</p>
+This holds namely for localized translators because their base class is changed occasionally to adapter classes when the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class changes the interface, or back to the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class (by the local maintainer) when the localized translator is made up-to-date again.

-<p>Definition at line 45 of file <a href="/web-doxygen/docs/api/files/src/translator-eo-h">translator_eo.h</a>.</p>
+Definition at line 45 of file <a href="/web-doxygen/docs/api/files/src/translator-eo-h">translator_eo.h</a>.

 <div class="doxySectionDef">